freitasjrcarlos/browser_detector/README.md

-# browser_detector
+# browser_detector function
-JS function to detect browser
+JS function to detect browser, adds a class with the browser name in the body.